|Walt Disney’s Fantasia movie poster|

 Dinosaurs: Study the different dinosaurs in this film.

-Geography: Study the major landforms and where they occur (Largest mountain, deepest part of the ocean, major volcanoes both past and present, active volcanoes).
+Study the major landforms and where they occur (Largest mountain, the deepest part of the ocean, major volcanoes both past and present, active volcanoes).
 Study where dinosaur bones have been unearthed.

-6) The Pastoral Symphony is the next segment.
-The music comes from Symphony No. 6 in F, Op 68 “Pastorale” by Ludwig van Beethoven.
+The sixth segment comes from Symphony No. 6 in F, Op 68 “Pastorale” by Ludwig van Beethoven.
 Disney’s version depicts mythical Greek characters such as Pegasus, Cupid, centaurs, and various Greek gods.
 The centaurs men and women pair off and have a happy time.
 The creatures then gather for a festival to honor Bacchus, the god of wine.
 Zeus interrupts the party by creating a storm.

 Study Ancient Greece including architecture, life, and Greek mythology.

-Science: Animals and their natural habitats, including hippos, elephants and alligators.
+Animals and their natural habitats, including hippos, elephants, and alligators.

 My choice is to not watch this segment with my children.
 I don’t like the visual imagery and my younger children seem more affected by it.
 I don’t even particularly like the music itself, but probably because I still associate the imagery with it.